Detect CPU spikes with Embedded Resource Manager

 Display the names of the configured route-maps

 I’m probably getting old … I keep forgetting the exact names (and capitalization) of route-maps I’ve configured on the router.
 The show route-maps command is way too verbose when I’m simply looking for the exact name of the route-map I want to use, so I wrote a Tcl script that displays the names of the route-maps configured on the router.
-If you add a -d switch, it also displays their descriptions (to be more precise, the first description configured in the route-map).
+If you add the -d switch, it also displays their descriptions (specifically, the first description configured in the route-map).

 read more see 1 comments